John Hollins: Post-Chelsea

 After leaving Chelsea in February 1989 he came out of retirement to sign for Irish club Cobh Ramblers.
 However, he only played one league game before returning to England.

 Hollins then set up his own sports promotion and agency company, before being tempted back to join the coaching staff of his old club QPR in 1993, and stepped in as caretaker manager between Stewart Houston's dismissal and Ray Harford's appointment during the 1997–98 season.
 He later had spells as manager of Swansea City, Rochdale and as caretaker-manager of Stockport County.
 After which he managed Stockport County's Chinese affiliate club Stockport Tiger Star, before becoming a pundit for BBC Radio 5 Live.

 Hollins was most successful in his managerial reign with Swansea City where he quickly established himself as a fan favourite and guided Swansea to the Division Three title in 1999–2000, but was sacked after they failed to sustain themselves back in Division Two.
 He steered Rochdale into the play-offs in 2001–02 but was notoriously sacked by fax that summer after prevaricating over a new contract.

 Hollins spent a short time as the assistant manager at Raith Rovers in 2004, under Claude Anelka—the brother of Chelsea striker Nicolas Anelka.
 He resigned following disagreements over tactics and team selection with Anelka.

-On 21 November 2005, Hollins was announced as manager of Conference National side Crawley Town after the departure of Francis Vines.
+On 23 November 2005, Hollins was announced as manager of Conference National side Crawley Town after the departure of Francis Vines.
 He remained with the club during the financial crisis that saw them docked ten points for going into administration, but left the club on 30 October 2006 after Crawley had been beaten by Lewes in the final qualifying round for the FA Cup.

 In 2007 when Kenny Jackett left Swansea City, Hollins re-applied to become the manager of Swansea City for the second time.
 He did not get the job as it went to Spaniard, Roberto Martínez.

 In January 2008, Hollins took over as manager of Conference National side Weymouth.
 He was joined just days later by Alan Lewer who filled the role of Hollins' assistant for the second time as they were together at Crawley Town.

 On 13 November 2008, Hollins was suspended from his duties by Weymouth, while the Football Conference launched an investigation into whether there had been a breach of contract.
 On 3 December 2008, Weymouth announced that Hollins had been sacked.

 Personal life and death

-Hollins was appointed a Member of the Order of the British Empire (MBE) for services to football in the 1982 Birthday Honours, and also made a memorable anti-smoking commercial for television in the same year as part of a Government campaign entitled Look After Yourself.
+Hollins was appointed a Member of the Order of the British Empire (MBE) for services to football in the 1982 Birthday Honours.
+He also made an anti-smoking commercial for television in the same year as part of a Government campaign entitled Look After Yourself.

 Hollins's son, Chris, was the main sports presenter on BBC Breakfast between 2005 and 2012 and he also has a daughter Elizabeth.

 Hollins died from a heart condition on 14 June 2023, at the age of 76.